-From now on, let us assume that the link $L$ has only one component and is thus a knot that we denote by $K$.
+From now on, let us assume that the link $L$ has only one component and is thus a knot, that we denote by $K$.
 The case of several components can be treated analogously.
 If we parametrize $K$ by an embedding $\gamma: S^1 \longrightarrow M\setminus U$, we claim that $\gamma$ can be slightly deformed to satisfy the following property: $\gamma(t)$ is tangent to the fibers of the circle bundle only at finitely many points.
-There is direct proof of this fact which is not very explicit, and thus we just give a sketch of it before giving an alternative constructive approach.
+There is direct proof of this fact, which is not very explicit, and thus we just give a sketch of it before giving an alternative constructive approach.
 The statement follows from an application of the jet transversality theorem \cite[Theorem 2.9]{Hir}.
 Indeed, we can consider the $2$-jet space of maps from $S^1$ to $\Sigma \times I /\sim$ (which is of dimension $10$), and the set of points that are tangent up to second order to the fibers of the circle bundle is a submanifold $A$ of dimension $8$.
-In particular, a generic one-dimensional manifold does not intersect $A$, since $1+8=9<10$.
-Thus, a generic perturbation of $\sigma_i$ has only first-order tangencies with the fibers.
-Such tangencies are isolated and thus by compactness there must be finitely many.
+In particular, a generic one-dimensional manifold does not intersect $A$, since the sum of the dimensions of the two submanifolds is smaller than the dimension of the ambient space.
+Thus, a generic perturbation of $\gamma$ has only first-order tangencies with the fibers.
+Such tangencies are isolated, and thus by compactness, there must be finitely many.

 We now describe an alternative constructive way to deform the link into one having finitely many tangency points.
 By compactness, we can subdivide $S^1$ into small enough intervals $I_k$ such that the following property is satisfied.
 For each $I_k$, there exists a (closed) neighborhood $V$ of $\gamma(I_k)$ in $M\setminus U$ such that $V\cap \gamma(S^1)=\gamma(I_k)$ and $\gamma(I_k)$ is an unknotted segment in $V$ (meaning that it is homotopic through embeddings in $V$ to a straight segment, relative to the endpoints).
 Up to refining the subdivision $I_k$, we can choose the neighborhoods $V$ to be foliated charts of the foliation given by the fibers of the surface bundle structure of $M\setminus U$.
 That is, we can assume that $V$ is a connected open set in $\mathbb{R}^3$ with coordinates $(x,y,z)$, in a way that $\pi|_V(x,y,z)=z$.
 It is now an easy task to deform $\gamma|_{I_k}$ on each $I_k$, relative to the endpoints, so that it only has finitely many tangency points to the fibers $z=\operatorname{ct}$.